allbin/user-inputs/README.md

 - Allow updating of entire form after creation.
 *Usecase: Would enable removing/adding inputs when updating the form.*

+**Known bugs:**
+- Using updateConfig functions requires specifying `value` and `default_value` to correctly update the value.
+- Using updateConfig requires specifying the `type` again, even though it isn't used for anything.

 ## Index
 [Quick guide](#quick-guide)